 An act passed on May 05, 1780 authorized the issuance of this Massachusetts 20 Dollar note.
 This note was printed by Hall and Sellers, and was engraved by Henry Dawkins.
 The paper is watermarked with the words United States.
 The reverse has red ink in the design of an eagle attacking a snake, and red ink is also the middle of the words United States printed on the back.
 The red stamp on the front of this note reads "Interest Paid One Year", but is not on every note issued.
 The two signatures on the front are of Richard Cranch and Thomas Dawes.
 The signature on the reverse is the "Guaranty Signature" and is of Thomas Walley.

 There were 26,267 of each denomination, including these 20 dollar notes, were issued, for a total of 1,313,333 Spanish Milled Dollars.
 This 20 dollar note is genuine, but the denomination was counterfeited by the Torries.
 Counterfeit notes were detectable by the letter "N" in the abbreviation "No." for the serial number: the counterfeit would have a slanted, or italicized, letter N. The counterfeits of this note come with an irony that is unique. you see, the engraver of the boarder and back pieces of this note had earlier been imprisoned for forgery of banknotes.
 He had received a pardon, and was granted a special contract to do so, in large part for his revealing a plot against George Washington by his fellow prisoners.
-The full story, along with 74 other stories, is in my book The Many Faces of Money.
-You can find a link under the Articles Tab.

 In April 1778, this note was issued after the South Carolina General Assembly passed the order to print an additional 100,000 pounds in currency.
 30,000 notes of this 2 shillings-6 pence denomination were issued, the smallest denomination in this series.
 The signers were William Mathews and Henry Crouch.